-To answer the guiding question, you will need to conduct a systematic observation of the cell samples provided.
-To accomplish this task, you must first determine what type of data you will need to collect, how you will collect it, and how you will analyze it.
+To answer the guiding question, you will need to design and conduct an investigation.
+You will be presented with slides that you can use to see the cells in the tip of an onion root and in a whitefish blastula.
+Both slides will have cells in various stages of the cell cycle.
+To accomplish this task, you must determine what type of data you will need to collect, how you will collect it, and how you will analyze it.
 To determine what type of data you will need to collect, think about the following questions:

-- What type of measurements or observations will you need to make during your investigation? - How will you quantify any differences or similarities you observe in the different cells?
+- What type of measurements or observations will you need to record during your investigation? - How will you quantify any differences or similarities you observe in the different cells?